Siddy321/Automobile-Price-Prediction/README.md

 # Automobile-Price-Prediction
-It analyzes and predicts price of used  Automobiles using Linear models.
+It analyzes and predicts prices of used cars using Multiple Linear regression, Polynomial Linear Regression and Ridge Regression.
+It uses Cross Validation and Grid Search to optimize model loss.